Mohammed-Bata/AlgoVisualizer/README.md

 Step-by-step mode for a detailed understanding of the sorting process.

 # Algorithms:

-1.Bubble Sort
+1. Bubble Sort
-2.Selection Sort
+2. Selection Sort
-3.Insertion Sort
+3. Insertion Sort
-4.Merge Sort
+4. Merge Sort
-5.Quick Sort
+5. Quick Sort

 # License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Please see the LICENSE file for more details.
+Please see the https://github.com/hasssanezzz/sort-visualizer/blob/main/LICENSE file for more details.